wp-plugins/adseasy/readme.txt

 == Changelog ==

+= 2.0 =

+* Resizable Textareas work now.
+Check all function added.

 = 1.0 =

-* Stable version with Dutch and German language files
+* Stable version with Dutch and German language files.

 == Upgrade Notice ==

 = 1.0 =

 Stable and clean version

+= 2.0 =

+* Small bugfix and more functionality.